 Food and Water:

-These were the few essential things to always keep in your car whenever you prepare an old car for a long trip.
+These are the few essential things to always keep in your car whenever getting an older vehicle ready for a road trip.

 Conclusion: